 Emily: Many products are developed off this imagery.
 It is also our best way to look at tamarisk defoliation and death over time.
 The ground-based component gives of some of that information, but that is only a sample.
 Some pockets of tamarisks are defoliating and others are not.
 So because it is discontinuous, imagery will do a better job of seeing how they are dying over time than would ground-based monitoring.

-Laura: The one-meter resolution from overflights is used in flow models, channel bathymetry, models from the bottom of river to terraces, and the surface model.
+Laura: The one-meter resolution digital elevation model developed from overflights is used in flow models, channel bathymetry, models from the bottom of river to terraces, and the surface model.
 It helps with a lot of information we are interested in.

 Budget Development Process